moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

 * Mode: The subscription mode, as described above.

+* Number of Groups: The number of Groups a subscriber would like to receive.
+0 indicates there is no limit.
+TODO: Should 0 indicate the subscriber only wants to know what the most recent Group and Object are and doesn't want to to receive any data similar to a HTTP HEAD request?

 * Track Request Parameters: The parameters are defined in
 {{version-specific-params}}